-The Company conducted a survey of 49 suppliers using the EICC-GeSI Template, representing direct suppliers that we determined potentially supplied components or materials containing 3TG.
-The Template was developed by EICC and GeSI to facilitate disclosure and communication of information regarding a company's supply chain and includes questions regarding the supplier's conflict-free policy, recipient's engagement with its direct suppliers, and the smelters the supplier (and its suppliers) use.
+The Company has conducted a survey of its in-scope suppliers using the RBA-GeSI Template, representing direct suppliers that we determined potentially supplied components or materials containing 3TG.
+The Template was developed by RBA and GeSI to facilitate disclosure and communication of information regarding a company's supply chain and includes questions regarding the supplier's conflict-free policy, the recipient's engagement with its direct suppliers, and the smelters from which the suppliers (and its suppliers) source minerals.
 In addition, the Template contains questions about the origin of any 3TG provided by the supplier, as well as the supplier's due diligence.
-Written instructions and recorded training illustrating the use of the tool are available on the EICC website.
+Written instructions and recorded training illustrating the use of the tool are available on the RBA website.